mmunhall/dumb-cache/README.md

         objB = {id: 12000, name: "Dorrie"},
         objC = {id: 15000, name: "Anna"},
-        objE, // will be defined later in the example dumbCacheInstance = new DumbCache("id", [objA, objB]); // create an instance with an existing array of objects
+        objE, // will be defined later in the example objF, // will be defined later in the example dumbCacheInstance = new DumbCache("id", [objA, objB]); // create an instance with an existing array of objects

     assert(dumbCacheInstance.size() === 2);            // Get the size of the cache